-Teenagers in Compassion’s program get everything that kids my age get.
-But they also learn extra skills that will help them get good jobs when they grow up.
+Teenagers in Compassion's program get everything that kids my age get.
+But they also learn extra skills that will help them get good jobs when they are fully grown up.

 My Plan for Tomorrow

-When I’m 12 years old, I’ll fill out a workbook called My Plan for Tomorrow.
+When I'm 12 years old, I'll fill out a workbook called My Plan for Tomorrow.
 It helps sponsored kids make plans for their futures.
 Setting goals is extra important for kids like me.
-I want to be an airplane pilot when I grow up!
-I’m going to plan for it in my workbook!
+I want to be an airplane pilot someday!

-It’s important for poor kids to learn skills so they can earn money when they grow up.
+It's important for poor kids to learn skills so they can earn money as adults.
 Here are some of the special classes that big kids can take at their Compassion centers:

 - Cooking, so they can become bakers or chefs.

-- Sewing, so they can make clothes to sell or wear when they grow up.
+- Sewing, so they can make clothes to sell or wear.

-- Mechanics, so they can one day earn money fixing cars and motorcycles.
+- Mechanics, so they can earn money fixing cars and motorcycles.

-- Haircutting, so they can work at a salon or open their own business.
+- Haircutting, so they can work at or own a salon.